-Lesbian, Gay, Bisexual, and Transgender (LGBT) Resource Center
+Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) Resource Center

-The LGBT Resource Center seeks to be a campus and regional leader delivering support, community, and education around marginalized genders and sexualities, and the complex intersections of our multiple identities.
-Learn more on the LGBT Resource Center website.
+The LGBTQ Resource Center seeks to be a campus and regional leader delivering support, community, and education around marginalized genders and sexualities, and the complex intersections of our multiple identities.
+Learn more on the LGBTQ Resource Center website.

 Topics and groups may change per semester, explore the Discussion Groups webpage to learn more.